SPECIAL EVENTS MANAGER

-Please submit a cover letter including salary requirements and a professional resume demonstrating leadership and fundraising accomplishments to: EDSearch@dramaleague.org.
+Please submit a cover letter, a professional resume demonstrating event fundraising experience and employment accomplishments to email@example.com.
 Applications will be accepted on an ongoing basis until position is filled.
-No phone calls, please.

 The Drama League depends on dozens of dedicated, enthusiastic volunteers to assist with special performances, office tasks, theater outings, and event management.
 These volunteers are part of our “Backstage Crew,” a dedicated support and social group.